1EdTech/openbadges-specification/ob_v3p0/integrity.md

 #### Create the Proof {#jwt-signing}

 <div class="note" title="Sign and Encode the JWS">
-  <p>IMS strongly recommends using an existing, stable library for this step.</p>
+  <p>1EdTech strongly recommends using an existing, stable library for this step.</p>
 </div>

 This section uses the follow notations: